AJ Jennings: Canoeing

 At the 2016 ICF Paracanoe World Championships, Duisburg, Germany, she won the silver medal in the Women's 200 m KL3.
 A month prior to the championships, she underwent an appendix operation.
 She won a silver medal in the 200m KL3 at the 2016 Rio Paralympics where paracanoe made it Paralympics debut.

 At the 2017 ICF Canoe Sprint World Championships, Račice, Czech Republic, she won the gold medal in Women's KL2 200m.
-After a year of battling injury, Reynolds at 2018 ICF Canoe Sprint World Championships, Montemor-o-Velho, won the silver medal in the Women’s KL3 200m.
+After a year of battling injury, Reynolds at 2018 ICF Canoe Sprint World Championships, Montemor-o-Velho, won the silver medal in the Women's KL3 200m.

-At the 2019 ICF Canoe Sprint World Championships, Szeged, Hungary, she finished seventh in the Women’s KL3 200m.
+At the 2019 ICF Canoe Sprint World Championships, Szeged, Hungary, she finished seventh in the Women's KL3 200m.

 At the 2020 Summer Paralympics, Jennings finished fifth in her Heat and eighth in the Women's KL3 semi-final and did not advance to the final.

-Jennings is a Victorian Institute of Sport scholarship holder and was originally coached by Steve Vegh and Mark Dougall.
+Jennings held a Victorian Institute of Sport scholarship holder and was originally coached by Steve Vegh and Mark Dougall.
 In 2015, she moved to the Gold Coast, Queensland to work closer with National Para-canoe Head Coach Andrea King.
-She named her new sprint canoe "Douglas" or "Doug" after two people that have inspired her - boxer James ‘buster’ Douglas and pilot Douglas Bader.
+She named her new sprint canoe "Douglas" or "Doug" after two people that have inspired her - boxer James 'buster' Douglas and pilot Douglas Bader.

+Archery

+Jennings transitioned to archery after the 2020 Summer Paralympics as a result of two hip replacements.
+She took up archery as part of her rehabilitation.
+She competes in recurve events.
+She member of Mount Petrie Bowman in Brisbane, Queensland.

+At the 2024 Paris Paralympics, she lost in the round of sixteen in the Women's individual recurve open.
+She partnered with Taymon Kenton-Smith, in the Mixed team recurve where they lost in the round of sixteen.